Sebastian-Gru/ds-frontend-challenge/README.md

 This project is a frontend dashboard for GovData, the data portal for Germany.
 The dashboard displays the number of data sets each federal ministry has made available on GovData and allows filtering and sorting of the data.

-The application is at https://sebastian-gru.github.io/ds-frontend-challenge.
+The application is deployed to Github Pages here: https://sebastian-gru.github.io/ds-frontend-challenge

-### Not Implemented
+## Not Implemented

 Keep in mind that the project is not fully implemented.
-The following features are missing:
+This is an incomplete list of missing features and improvements:

-- **Responsive Design**: The dashboard is not optimized for mobile devices.
+- **Responsive Design**: The dashboard is not optimized for mobile devices and design could be improved.
-- **Full Test Coverage**: The tests are not comprehensive.
+- **Full Test Coverage**: The tests are not comprehensive due to time limitations.
 - **Error Handling**: Error handling is not implemented.
+- **Logging**: Loading states are not implemented.
+- **Accessibility**: Accessibility is tested with Chrome Lighthouse but could be also further analyzed and improved.
 - **And More**: Many other features are missing or incomplete.

 ## Tech Stack